k-dottt/TU-Drama/README.md

 # Tuskegee University Drama Association
 <br>
 Welcome to the official page for TU Drama!
-Our associoation was founded by Taylor Hagans in early 2023 in hopes of bringing a love and appreciation for the fine arts back to our lovely campus!
+Our association was founded by Taylor Hagans in early 2023 in hopes of bringing a love and appreciation for the fine arts to our lovely campus!
 <br> <br>
-We are currently in search of talent for our very first production, Romeo and Juliet!
-Tell a friend to tell a friend about our auditons which will be held on **September 19th!** We are in search of actors, writers, directors, stagehands, lighting crew, sound crew, builders and more.
+We are currently in search of talent for our very first production, Romeo and Juliet.
+Tell a friend to tell a friend about our auditons which will be held on **September 19th**!
+We are in search of actors, writers, directors, stagehands, lighting crew, sound crew, set builders and more.
 If you hold interest in any capacity please do not hesitate to reach out!
 <br> <br>
 For any questions regarding auditions please contact Kerri Barnes at kbarnes4229@tuskegee.edu <br>
 For any questions regarding technical crews please contact Kristen Wolfe at kwolfe6538@tuskegee.edu <br>
 For any other questions please contact Taylor Hagans at thagans3298@tuskegee.edu
+<br><br>
+### FAQs <br>
+*Where will auditions be held?* -- Kenney Hall room 202. <br>
+*Do I need to be an actor to join?* -- No. This organization is open to those interested in any capacity. <br>
+*What are the dues?* -- Our dues this year are $35 for actors and $20 for crew.
+This cost covers costume, makeup, mics, and all other expenses for this production.
+It also covers a T-shirt for the crew members. <br>
+*What if I am nervous about auditions?* -- Our advice to you is that it never hurts to try!
+If you would like to audition it is best to be prepared and do your best.
+Our team is very professional and will never intentionally embarrass you or hurt your feelings during an audition.
 <br><br>
 Please follow our Instagram for more updates!
 <br>